conancat/travis-test/readme.md

 # Travis-CI Example for NodeJS

-This is just a test project for continuous integration.
+This is just a test project for continuous integration with Travis-CI with NodeJS.
 Whee!

+Check out the [build status](https://travis-ci.org/conancat/travis-test) of this project.

 ## Setting up